 Which is why the phrase “no safe levels” was originally coined back in the 1970s to describe radiation.
-Now the corporate spin doctors and lobbyists who manage the messages* the BBC reads out on the news, have succeeded in having the “no safe levels” warning removed from radiation and stuck onto secondary tobacco smoke instead!
+Now the corporate spin doctors and lobbyists who manage the messages* the BBC reads out on the news, have succeeded in having the “no safe levels” warning transferred from radiation and attached to secondary tobacco smoke instead!
 So, as far as the general public is concerned, any rise in cancer levels is down to cigarette smokers, not the nuclear industry.
 Clever, or wot?

 Which all adds up to more than one elephant in the room, don’t you think?